Have a question?

 If you’re moving into a property on a joint tenancy, which is with someone else who will share the rental obligations with you, we will base the rent you can afford on your combined income totals.

 Occasionally the best way to proceed may be with a guarantor.
-A guarantor is someone who will sign the tenancy and be prepared to cover your rental obligations should you default on them in any way.
-A administration fee will apply for the credit checking, referencing and legal paper required for the guarantor.
-In this instance, a guarantor (or joint guarantors) will need to show their income is sufficient to guarantee the rent.
+A guarantor is someone who will sign the tenancy and be prepared to cover your rental obligations, should you default on them in any way, a guarantor (or joint guarantors) will need to show their income is sufficient to guarantee the rent.

 Unless otherwise stated in the property description, the advertised rent is "exclusive" of all utility bills.